yext/answers-search-ui/README.md

 ### Custom Template for ALL Result Items

-You can override the handlebars template for EACH item in the result list, as apposed to the entire component.
+You can override the handlebars template for EACH item in the result list, as opposed to the entire component.

 ```js
 ANSWERS.addComponent('UniversalResults', {